 · At least one parent must be present at Kossuth with their students during club.
 This is not a drop-off activity.
 Students do well when their parent comes to club and learns along with them.
 Do not sign up if you cannot commit to attending as a parent.

 · Weekly work outside of club meetings is expected and students agree to do their best to complete it to the best of their ability.
-We do not write speeches or do debate research during class.
-Class time is used for practice and critiquing.
+We do not write speeches or do debate research during club time.
+Club time is used for practice and critiquing.
 If a student is not prepared, they will have nothing to contribute and it will be a waste of everyone’s time.

 · Check your email faithfully.
 Email is the primary means of club communication.

-· Parent/teacher orientation meeting Monday, August 14, 2023 at 7pm at Kossuth Street Baptist – Room 201.
+· Orientation meeting Monday, August 12, 2024 at 7pm at Kossuth Street Baptist – Room 201.
 We will use this time to explain the club format and expectations so that everyone is on the same page when club meetings begin the following week.

-· Practice tournament Saturday, December 9, 2023 at Kossuth Street Baptist.
-This is an all-day tournament running from 8am to 7pm which is organized and hosted by our club and includes other debate teams from around the Midwest.
-We require the participation of at least one parent (preferably both if possible) from each family on-site all day for this tournament.
+· Practice tournament Saturday, December 7, 2024 at Kossuth Street Baptist.
+This is an all-day tournament running from 7:30am to 8pm which is organized and hosted by our club and includes other speech and debate clubs from around the Midwest.
+All QV students (except beginners age 4-8) are required to compete in this practice tournament.
+We also require the participation of one parent (both if at all possible) from each family on-site all day for this tournament.

 Expectations & Philosophy:

 · We are a Christian communicators’ club.
-All teaching will be with the goal of equipping effective communicators for the cause of Christ, not just producing polished speakers.
-All members agree to abide by a Commitment to Biblical Conflict Resolution.
-In addition, all teachers and coaches (including student mentors) must sign our Statement of Faith.
-For copies of these documents, please email the club leader.
-Copies of these statements will also be available at the informational meeting and the parent/teacher orientation meeting.
+All teaching will be with the goal of equipping effective communicators to speak in a godly manner, not just producing polished speakers.
+All members agree to abide by a Commitment to Biblical Conflict Resolution and agree not to contradict our Statement of Faith (see the end of this webpage for both documents).

 ______________________________________________________________________